MichaelSam25/React-CRUD/README.md

     --User Interface design could have enhanced
-    --More CSS styles like animation could have added --More details of the user could have visibled
+    --More CSS styles like animation could have added --More details of the user could have visibled in the UI